7 Different Leather Binding Covers for Bibles

 The Seven Most Commonly Used Leathers

 These seven leathers are the most commonly used in making leather Bibles.
-There are other type leathers that can be found, such as kangaroo and water buffalo, but these would be very expensive here in the states.
+There are other type leathers that can be found, such as kangaroo and water buffalo, but these are rarely found and would be very expensive here in the states.
 Refer to this the next time you wish to purchase a fine quality Bible.

 Which Leather did you like the Best?